 My first instinct was to search for where I’d gone wrong.
 Here’s what I came up with, and maybe you can relate if you’ve taken a risk to build something in your own lives;

-So what was happening?
-Expectations zombies had emerged and were eating my brains.
+In other words, the expectations zombies had awoke and were eating my brains.

-So let me wrap this by giving you a sense of where I intend to infuse more soul into my brand as I move forward:
+So, let me wrap this by giving you a sense of how I intend to infuse more soul into my brand as I move forward:

-So, if you choose to follow along, here’s what’s on tap;
+So, if you choose to follow along that’s what you’ll get.

-Ok, that’s it.
-See you in the new blog.
+Ok, hope to see you in the new blog!